Picture: field maple tinting. Click here for more autumn colour photos.

 When different tree species shed their leaves can vary from tree to tree, place to place, and year to year.
 Nevertheless here is a list of them roughly in the order they are noticed in a typical autumn, with some approximate timings:

-One of the earliest trees you may notice is the horse chestnut.
+The earliest trees you may notice are horse chestnuts.
 Since 2006 they have been badly affected by the caterpillars of a leaf mining moth, which causes their foliage to shrivel from late summer.
 This has often made them a prominent sight in September and early October for all the wrong reasons.
-From a distance they look like normal tinted trees, but a closer view reveals the sad sight of dead curled-up leaves.
-Not surprisingly these soon fall, making this the first large tree to go bare in the autumn.
-Nevertheless in most recent years some have held on to their foliage to produce good yellow and gold tints from mid October to mid November.

 Otherwise among the first trees to shed are crack willows, which often grow beside rivers.
 They can have a mottled effect, with some dull yellow leaves mixed in with green ones, or just lose their leaves while they are green.
-They can already be quite thin in the first half of October and bare by the fourth week, though a few leaves may remain on them well into November.
-The very similar white willows often do not shed to any significant extent until mid October and may not go bare till the end of general leaf fall.
-They scarcely tint at all, though can occasionally turn somewhat yellow.
+They can be already quite thin in the first half of October and bare by the fourth week, though a few leaves may remain on them well into November.

 Another tree that can turn early is hornbeam.
 It can produce quite large patches of tint early in October, or even in late September, often with the surface leaves colouring over a large area while the ones underneath remain green.
 It then usually starts to turn more generally in mid October.
 Colours include yellow, gold, and sometimes a pink or reddish tinge.
-Full tint is not usually achieved until the first or second week of November (the third week in 2021).
-There is a pyramid-shaped ornamental variety of this tree found in suburban streets which can shed earlier or last longer than the wild species.

 All three of our wild maples also start to turn quite early, but then go on to keep some leaves until the end of leaf fall.
-Sycamore can show some tint as early as late September (early September in 2017), and many go bare by the start of November.
+Sycamore can show some tint as early as late September, and many go bare by the start of November.
 However some - often smaller ones - keep some leaves till the end of leaf fall in mid to late November.
-Unlike other maples, sycamore does not produce great colour - usually just muddy yellows and greens - but there can be exceptions that go a bright yellow or even gold.
-(This happened in later October in 2020 and throughout the season in 2021: in places also in 2022.)
-The leaves also often have black blotches, which are a fungus; this is actually an indicator of clean air: the more blotches, the cleaner the air.

 Also early to show tint are the dainty leaves of field maple (the only truly native maple in the UK, the other two species being introduced) which produce a mottled effect - some leaves green, some leaves yellow, and some a mixture of the two - from quite early in October, or sometimes mid September.
-As leaf fall progresses these can evolve into showers of the purest yellow, occasionally even golds or bright reds.
-Some yellow showers - as well as some leaves that are still green - then dot the hedgerows right to the end of leaf fall in mid to late November, or even into the first half of December in places.

 Our other wild maple, Norway maple, can easily be mistaken for sycamore but can be distinguished by the pointed tips to its leaves.
 It usually starts to tint in mid October but is at its best in late October and the first ten days or so of November, when it can produce bright yellow colours (and very occasionally golds or even reds).
 A few leaves may then last till the end of leaf fall.